perryrh0dan/tmpo/readme.md

 ## Install

-Download the latest release from charon.
+1. Download the latest release for your platform.
+2. Copy the binary to your /bin folder point the path variable to it.

 ## Usage